aws-samples/ecs-deep-learning-workshop/README.md

 ![Overall Architecture](/images/architecture.png)

-### Lab 1 - Set up the Workshop Environment on AWS
+### Lab 1 - Set up the Workshop Environment on AWS:

 1\.
 First you'll need to create an SSH key pair which will be used to login to the instances once provisioned.
 Go to the EC2 Dashboard and click on **Key Pairs** in the left menu under Network & Security.
 Click **Create Key Pair**, provide a name (can be anything, make it something memorable) when prompted, and click **Create**.
 Once created, the private key in the form of .pem file will be automatically downloaded.